sophiekoonin/localghost/src/blog/posts/2024-01-22-automating-links.md

 excerptText: "The quest: how could I mark a link or blog post as “good”, and have it show up in my blog on a Sunday without me having to do anything?"
 ---

+*Edit 04/02/24 to change the comparator date from midnight on previous Saturday to midnight on previous Sunday to prevent duplicate links being published.*

 A post that’s been getting a lot of traction recently is [I miss human curation](https://blog.cassidoo.co/post/human-curation/) by Cassidy Williams, in which she laments that we’re so reliant on algorithms to show us new stuff now, instead of having it recommended to us by other humans.

 Inspired by that, I decided to start posting weekly collections of posts and links I liked that week.
 Knowing I wouldn’t keep it up if I had to manually post it every week, I set about finding a way to automate it.
 How could I mark a link or blog post as “good”, and have it show up in my blog on a Sunday without me having to do anything?